 Station Resources

-The Public Media Bridge Fund exists to help secure local public media service—especially in rural and underserved communities where the risks are greatest.
-This page gathers key information, tools, and updates for stations receiving or seeking support.
+The Public Media Bridge Fund works alongside local public media organizations to secure service — especially in rural and underserved communities where the risks are greatest.

 Two women having a conversation in an interview setting in a bright room with large windows and city view.